Obsessive Compulsive Disorder

 - The day is also valuable for anyone struggling to deal with their own obsessive thoughts or actions

 Please Note: This course is not a substitute for individual therapy

 - Contamination / Mental Contamination

 - Symmetry and ordering

 - POCD – Paedophile OCD / Prenatal and postpartum OCD

 - and more

 Very useful, enjoyable course.
 Well presented, informal and interactive.
 I am looking forward to implementing what I've learnt.Emily Saunders, GP

 A very knowledgeable tutor, I learnt a lot – plenty of helpful suggestions to try and has given me a much better idea about what’s going on for my daughter.Mother

-Lots of tools – very practical and comprehensiveHypnotherapist
+Lots of tools to take away and use with my clients – very practical and comprehensiveHypnotherapist